 That you want to capture (or other outdoor scenes with one-dimensional backgrounds).

-Designed for use with Canon APS-C DSLRs (equivalent on full-frame cameras) and all middle segment digital SLR models.
+Designed for use with Canon APS-C DSLRs (equivalent to full-frame cameras) and all middle-segment digital SLR models.

 Celebrate the beauty of wide-angle landscapes and minuscule details—all in one frame!